okjuan/virtual.book/_posts/2023-04-05-state-of-affairs.md

 Do yourself a favor.

 It's also written well.
-It's mildly funny and full of {% post_url_with_hover_card well-coordinated metaphors | 2023-03-09-coordinate-metaphors %}.
+It's mildly funny and full of {% vbook_post well-coordinated metaphors | 2023-03-09-coordinate-metaphors %}.